We're 'obese' but say 'bigger is better'

 The majority of adults in the UK are classified as overweight or obese according to national health surveys.

-But a plus-size model, a professional rugby player and the UK's strongest woman tell Newsbeat it doesn't bother them that they are classed as obese or morbidly obese.
+But a plus-size model, a professional rugby player and one of the UK's strongest women tell Newsbeat it doesn't bother them that they are classed as obese or morbidly obese.

 They say being bigger helps them in their life and they need to be bigger for their jobs.